 The Olive-sided Flycatcher arrives in the Northwest Territories in late May and early June.
 Females incubate three to four eggs for about 15 days.
 The Olive-sided Flycatcher leaves the Northwest Territories in late July to early August and winters in South and Central America.

 The Olive-sided Flycatcher eats flying insects.
 It perches on tall trees or snags and waits for insects to fly by before pursuing its prey.
-Typical habitat is boreal forest, typically young forests, including those created by forest fires or clear-cuts, and mature conifer stands near open areas containing tall trees or snags for perching.
+Typical habitat is wetlands, mature conifer forests, and areas with young trees including those created by forest fires or clear-cuts.
+The Olive-sided Flycatcher also uses open forests containing tall trees or snags for perching.

 The Olive-sided Flycatcher has a loud song that sounds like "quick, THREE BEERS".
 Females will also sing when agitated or when close to their nest.